chandraPrakash-tripathi/chandraPrakash-tripathi/README.md

 Let's have a look at some of my noteworthy projects:

-1. [AI Meal Planner](https://ai-meal-planner.streamlit.app): This project is a meal planning app that generates personalized meal plans based on a user's caloric needs and Personal Information.
-It utilizes natural language processing to generate creative meal ideas using ingredients selected by the greedy algorithm.
+1. [Sign Language Mediapipe]: Demonstrating my major project which is currently in development.
-2. [E-Cell Club Website](https://ecellramaiah.in): Demonstrating my versatility in web technologies.
+2. [Smart Walking Assistance]: Demonstrating my versatility in IoT.
-3. [Quatlas Aeromodling Website](https://quatlas.vercel.app): A website for the Quatlas Aeromodelling Club at MSRIT.
+3. [E-Cell Club Website](https://ecellramaiah.in): Demonstrating my versatility in web technologies.
-4. [CodeInsight AI](https://codeinsightai.streamlit.app): A code analysis tool that uses LLM to generate documentation and explinations for code from any GitHub repository.
+4. [Quatlas Aeromodling Website](https://quatlas.vercel.app): A website for the Quatlas Aeromodelling Club at MSRIT. repository.

 ## Let's Connect

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/namratha-vj).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/chandraprakash-tripathi).

 <div align="center">